stefanhaustein/flowgrid/src/main/assets/api.md

 Return the closest integer value that is bigger than the input value, or the input value itself if it is an integer value already.

+### /math/clamp

+Clamp the first argument between the second and third argument.
+If the first argument is smaller than the second argument, return the second argument.
+If the first argument is bigger than the third argument, return the thrid argument.
+Otherwise, if the first argument is between the second and third argument, return the first argument.

 ### /math/exp

 Return the result of the e-function applied to the input value.